 Buffeted by change we moved from clubhouse to clubhouse, and it was not until the decade after the 2nd World War (1939 – 1945) that the shell of the present clubhouse came to be erected.
 It was added to when the local yachting boom – started by the first Trans-Atlantic Race from Cape Town to Rio de Janeiro in 1971 – took off and changed the Club from a small membership of around 300 to the present figure of some 3000.

 Boat accommodation was forced to progress from swing moorings to the marina’s of today.
 Likewise control had to pass from amateur committees to the professional staff which you will find today.

-Boat accommodation progressed from swinging moorings to the club marina of today.
-Likewise control had to pass from amateur committees to the professional staff which now operates the club.
 The Royal Cape Yacht Club sits at the foot of Africa, a quiet enclave tucked away in the bustle of Cape Town’s docks.
 It is a prime location for sailors looking for respite from stormy weather and the club has hosted thousands of weary sailors over the years.

 The club itself is modest, a low-slung building that houses offices, a first class restaurant and a bar where more tall tales have been told than on any other patch of earth.
 Its relaxed atmosphere and view over crowded docks bustling with activity is a very pleasant way to while away a long lunch or a cozy, romantic dinner.